sauparna/trecbox/README.txt

 SPEC - Strings that are used in the spec file

-NAME - Counterparts of spec file strings used in naming indexes, runs and evals (See NAMING section).
-Strings from the spec were shortened to single characters to avoid long output file names.
+NAME - Counterparts of specification file strings used in naming indexes, runs and evals (See NAMING section).
+Strings from the specification were shortened to single characters to avoid long output file names.

-LUCENE, TERRIER - Counterparts of spec file names in the system's context.
+LUCENE, TERRIER - Counterparts of specification file names in the system's context.

 Stop Words
 ----------------------------------------------------------------------